-Income Limits.
-Surveys are good (valid) for eighteen (18) months prior to the application submission deadline and the applicant must use the most current HUD Income limits OR the released HUD income limits in place within the eighteen (18) months prior to the application.
+Surveys are good for eighteen (18) months prior to the application submission deadline and the applicant must use the most current HUD Income limits OR the released HUD income limits in place within the eighteen (18) months prior to the application.

-For example, September 2024 round applicants must use 2024 Income limits, or 2023 Income limits if the applicant completed the Income Surveys before the most updated 2024 Income limits have been released by HUD.
+• Example: September 2024 round applicants must use 2024 Income limits, or 2023 Income limits if the applicant completed the Income Surveys before the most updated 2024 Income limits have been released by HUD.